 - Ed Saavedra, Department Administrator

-- Christopher Cottle, Department Advisor for Family and Child Studies
+- Christopher Cottle, Department Advisor for Family Science and Human Development

 Nutrition and Food Studies

 - Maddalena Antosiewicz, Department Administrator

 - Ann Schurmann, Department Administrator

 - Rosy Bido, Academic Advisor and Transfer Enrollment Specialist, Student Success Center